Updated: Mar 3

 Mental fitness is as important as physical fitness.
 You should also exercise your brain.
 There are different techniques you can use like brain balancing, study methods and even physical exercises that make the 2 hemispheres of the brain work together.
 A very simple example of the latter is walking.
 When you walk you will use the opposite leg and arm in one part of the movement which can improve the balance between both sides of your brain!

 A healthy body takes care of your day-to-day well-being and how well you will age.
 Maintaining fitness promotes efficient circulation, digestion and musculoskeletal strength.
-This allows you to live an active life, and a healthy immune system helps you fight off disease.
+This allows you to live an active life, and a healthy immune system helps you fight off disease which will increase longevity.

 As mentioned before, imbalance in one or more of the 9 pillars can easily occur.
 The most important thing is to be aware of it when this is the case, so you can do the work to restore the balance.